krlmlr/scriptlets/README.md

 Mirrors GitHub issues in a subdirectory of `.git` for offline use.
 A low-tech wrapper for `wget`.

+## git-backup

+Tracks the files that Git does *not* track in a shadow Git repository.

+## git-backup-all

+Treat a whole tree of Git repositories with `git-backup`.

 ## git-mmv

 Allows you to write `git mmv` to move several Git-controlled files at once, with the usual `mmv` syntax.